- Start date:

 - Applying, fees and funding

 A bachelor degree with a 2:1 (hons) in any subject.
+Quantitative skills are beneficial but not essential; a willingness to engage with quantitative materials is required.

 We accept a range of international equivalent qualifications.